Offical website of FINA Development Centre

 Currently, the main project within the framework of the Centre’s international programme has become the scholarships programme for two disciplines – Swimming and Diving.
 The launch of the Artistic Swimming programme is also planned.

-Since the launch of the programme (from February 18, 2019 to the present), 12 swimmers from 11 countries (Georgia, DPRK, Kyrgyzstan, Cuba, Latvia, North Macedonia, Moldova, Nigeria, Pakistan, Turkmenistan, and Montenegro) have participated in the Swimming programme, two of them qualified for the FINA World Championships in Gwangju, Korea.
+Since the launch of the programme (from February 18, 2019 to the present), 10 swimmers from 10 countries (Georgia, DPRK, Kyrgyzstan, Cuba, Latvia, North Macedonia, Moldova, Pakistan, Turkmenistan, and Montenegro) have participated in the Swimming programme, two of them qualified for the FINA World Championships in Gwangju, Korea.

 The Diving programme is open since May 2019.
 To date, 7 divers from 7 countries (Dominican Republic, Egypt, India, Iran, Lithuania, El Salvador, and Chile) take part in the programme.
 Three of them participated in the FINA World Championships in Korea in 2019.